padhi-homelab/services/README.md

 One might also want to attach containers to [externally-created Docker networks], for sharing data across multiple compositions without exposing anything to host.
-In that case, a separate `docker` command must be executed before starting services.
+In that case, a separate `docker network` command must be executed before starting services.
 `compositions.sh` automatically detects external networks in YAML files, and creates them if they do not already exist.